Behaviors of the Tate--Shafarevich group of elliptic curves under quadratic field extensions: Introduction

 \begin{theorem}[Theorem \ref{Zhe}] Let $E/K$ be an elliptic curve over $K$ and $n$ be a positive integer.
 Then,

 is a finite group and $\#X \le \# \mathrm{Sel}^n(E/K)$.
 When $n$ is a prime number, $\#X=\#\mathrm{Sel}^n(E/K)$ holds.

 \end{theorem}

 In Cassels' "Arithmetic of curves of genus 1" parts I-VIII, the $X$ in the theorem mentioned above was represented and studied using the Cyrillic letter $\Zhe$ (see Appendix $2$ of \cite{Ca}).
 In Appendix $2$ of \cite{Ca}, it is stated that there exists a duality between $\Zhe$ and $\mathrm{Sel}^n(E/K)$ when $n$ is a prime number.
-Despite the notable elegance of the theorem, citations of this result have been limited.
-Considering this, with an eye towards potential generalizations for arbitrary $n$, we have provided a detailed proof of this result using arguments that build upon the proof of the Cassels--Poitou--Tate duality (1.5. of Chapter 1 \cite{Coates}) and Theorem \ref{vanish}.
+With an eye towards potential generalizations for arbitrary $n$, we have provided a detailed proof of this result using arguments that build upon the proof of the Cassels--Poitou--Tate duality (1.5. of Chapter 1 \cite{Coates}) and Theorem \ref{vanish}.

 \baselineskip